-- falsification or suppression of information in connection with a telecommunications service (Article 49 of the Swiss Telecommunications Act (TCA)) - penalty: a custodial sentence of up to three years; or a monetary penalty; - unauthorised misuse or disclosure of information received by means of a telecommunications installation that was not intended for the receiver (Article 50 TCA) - penalty: a custodial sentence of up to one year; or a monetary penalty; - interfering in telecommunications or broadcasting (Article 51 TCA) - penalty: a custodial sentence of up to one year; or a monetary penalty; - obstructing, disrupting or endangering the operation of a telecommunication service or utility provider (Article 239 SCC) - penalty: a custodial sentence of up to three years; or a monetary penalty; - breach of professional confidentiality (Article 321 SCC) penalty: a custodial sentence of up to two years; or a monetary penalty.
-Article 35 of the Swiss Federal Act on Data Protection (FADP) penalty: monetary penalty.
-Article 47 of the Banking Act penalty: a custodial sentence of up to three years; or a monetary penalty.
-Article 147 of the Financial Market
+- Falsification or suppression of information in connection with a telecommunications service (Article 49 of the Swiss Telecommunications Act (TCA)) - penalty: a custodial sentence of up to three years; or a monetary penalty. - Unauthorised misuse or disclosure of information received by means of a telecommunications installation that was not intended for the receiver (Article 50 TCA) - penalty: a custodial sentence of up to one year; or a monetary penalty. - Interfering in telecommunications or broadcasting (Article 51 TCA) - penalty: a custodial sentence of up to one year; or a monetary penalty. - Obstructing, disrupting or endangering the operation of a telecommunication service or utility provider (Article 239 SCC) - penalty: a custodial sentence of up to three years; or a monetary penalty. - Breach of professional confidentiality (Article 321 SCC) penalty: a custodial sentence of up to two years; or a monetary penalty.
+Article 35 of the Swiss Federal Act on

-- Infrastructure Act (FMIA) penalty: a custodial sentence not exceeding three years; or a monetary penalty; - breach of postal or telecommunications secrecy (Article 321ter SCC) - penalty: a custodial sentence not exceeding three years; or a monetary penalty.
-Articles 43 and 53 TCA - penalty: fine not exceeding CHF 5,000; and - unsolicited distribution of spam massages (Article 3 lit. o in conjunction with Article 23 of the Swiss Federal Law on Unfair Competition) penalty: a custodial sentence of up to three years; or a monetary penalty.
+Data Protection (FADP) - penalty: monetary penalty.
+Article 47 of the Banking Act - penalty: a custodial sentence of up to three years; or a monetary penalty.
+Article 147 of the Financial Market Infrastructure Act (FMIA) - penalty: a custodial sentence not exceeding three years; or a monetary penalty.

+- Breach of postal or telecommunications secrecy (Article 321^{ter} SCC) penalty: a custodial sentence not exceeding three years; or a monetary penalty.
+Articles 43 and 53 of the Swiss Telecommunications Act (TCA) penalty: fine not exceeding CHF 5,000. - Unsolicited distribution of spam massages (Article 3 lit. o in conjunction with Article 23 of the Federal Law on Unfair Competition) - penalty: a custodial sentence of up to three years; or a monetary penalty.